ClimateImpactLab/DataFS/docs/pythonapi.finding_archives.rst

     :start-after: ..
 EXAMPLE-BLOCK-2-START
     :end-before: ..
 EXAMPLE-BLOCK-2-END

+It looks like our top level directory is ``impactlab``.

-Then if we use ``impactlab`` as an argument we see that we have several groupings below this.
+Then if we use ``impactlab`` as an argument we see that we have several directory-like groupings below this.

 .. include:: ../examples/snippets/pythonapi_finding_archives.py
     :start-after: ..
 EXAMPLE-BLOCK-3-START